 For School policies intended for faculty and staff, please visit the Nicholas Intranet.

-- Owner:Career & Professional Development CenterThe Nicholas School is pleased to be able to provide limited financial support (seed funding) to help our MEM, MF, and DEL-MEM students support their international summer internship or research projects.
+- Owner:Career & Professional Development CenterThis fund provides limited financial support to help our MEM, MF, and DEL-MEM students attend professional conferences relevant to their career interests.

 - Owner:Student ServicesAs of July 2017, Nicholas School Executive Education (NSEE) short courses are offered only as non-credit offerings; participants who successfully complete classes receive a Letter of Completion or Certificate of Completion.